 • Present significant cultural programming that is mostly free to the public and that occurs in the public realm

-Review the 2025-2026 Program Guidelines for additional information on eligibility requirements and how to apply.
+For reference, the 2025-2026 Program Guidelines has additional information on eligibility requirements and how to apply.

 How to Apply